House of Schwarzenberg

 The House of Schwarzenberg (/de/) is a German (Franconian) and Czech (Bohemian) aristocratic family, formerly one of the most prominent European noble houses.
 The Schwarzenbergs are members of the German and Czech nobility, and they once held the rank of Princes of the Holy Roman Empire.
 The family belongs to the high nobility and traces its roots to the Lords of Seinsheim during the Middle Ages.
-The secundogeniture branch of the Schwarzenbergs was among the foremost Czech patriotic houses.

 The current head of the family is Prince Johannes (born 1967), son and heir of the late Karel, 12th Prince of Schwarzenberg (1937–2023), a Czech politician who served as Minister of Foreign Affairs of the Czech Republic.
 The family owns properties and lands across Austria, the Czech Republic, Germany, and Switzerland.

 History

 Origin

 The family stems from the Lords of Seinsheim, who had established themselves in Franconia during the Middle Ages.
 A branch of the Seinsheim family (the non-Schwarzenberg portion died out in 1958) was created when Erkinger of Seinsheim acquired the Franconian territory of Schwarzenberg and the castle of Schwarzenberg in Scheinfeld during the early part of the 15th century.
 He was then granted the title of Freiherr (Baron) of Schwarzenberg in 1429.
 At that time, the family also possessed some fiefdoms in Bohemia.